-A financial obligation by the WorkSource Portland Metro Centers to support classroom-based training or instruction in a program that is on the Eligible Training Provider List (ETPL).
-ITAs may include the costs of tuition, related course fees (school, lab, etc.), and books required for the training program.
+NextGen participants may be referred to WorkSource Portland Metro (WSPM) to apply for an ITA to fund a Training on the State Eligible Training Provider List (ETPL) if the NextGen participant meets WSPM WIOA Adult and/or Dislocated Worker (DW) eligibility.
+An ITA is a financial obligation by a WSPM Center to support classroom-based Training or instruction in a program that is on the State ETPL.
+ITAs may include the costs of tuition, related course fees (school, lab, etc.), and books required for the Training program.
+The State ETPL is the statewide roster of Training programs and providers specifically certified by the State to meet the requirements of the WIOA.
 Refer to WSPM Regional Program Standards for more information.